Aristotle-Metadata-Enterprises/aristotlemetadata.com/_posts/2020-06-26-mid-year-roadmap-update.md

 ### Newly launched community forums

-When users need more direct help, we've launched our [new Discourse powered community forums](https://aristotle.trydiscourse.com/).
+For when users need more direct help, we've launched our [new Discourse powered community forums](https://aristotle.trydiscourse.com/).
 Our metadata forums are designed to help new and established users of the Aristotle Metadata Registry connect and communication, to learn how other users work within the system.
 We're already seeding the forums with discussion based on new features, user guides based on common user stories, and developers guides to help software developers learn how to integrate Aristotle into their tools using our APIs.

 ![Our new community forum](/aristotle/images/blog/2020-06-forum.png "Our new community forum")